danushkhanna/MoRT/README.md

 # **Dependencies**

-Mort relies on the following Python packages:
+MORT relies on the following Python packages:

 - streamlit
 - pandas